Updated: April 2023

 Scotland’s food is a lot more than just the haggis but it needs to be given pride of place amongst an impressive list:

-- Traditionally, a dish eaten by the poor, it originally comprised minced lamb, oats, pepper and spices, put inside a sheep’s intestine, just as originally sausages were.
+- traditionally, haggis was a dish eaten by the poor, it originally comprised minced lamb, oats, pepper and spices, put inside a sheep’s intestine, just as originally sausages were.
 Today it’s sometimes found with beef too, though purists reject that as sacrilege.
 You can get excellent vegetarian versions too.
 Traditionally served with ‘neeps’ (turnips) and mashed potatoes plus a healthy shot of whisky;

 - clootie dumpling.
 This is a pudding made of raisons, currents and suet plus mixed spices.
 A ‘clootie’ is a small cloth, within which the pudding is cooked.
 Oddly, it’s often served with a fried breakfast and it really does work;